unfoldingWord/enhanced-word-aligner-rcl/src/components/EnhancedWordAlignmentTool.md

     if (!isEqual(toolSettings, _toolSettings)) {
       console.log(`new toolSettings`, _toolSettings)
       _setToolSettings(_toolSettings)
+      //TODO: persist data
     }
   };

   /**
    * This is called by tool when a verse has been edited.
-It updates group data reducer for current tool
-   * and updates the file system for tools not loaded.
-   * This will first do TW selections validation and prompt user if invalidations are found.
-   * Then it calls updateVerseEditStatesAndCheckAlignments to save verse edits and then validate alignments.
+These allows other tools to do invalidation checking
    * @param {int} chapterWithVerseEdit
    * @param {int|string} verseWithVerseEdit
    * @param {string} before - the verse text before the edit